Baby Boom (film): Critical response

-Keaton's performance was noted by Pauline Kael from The New Yorke], who described it as "a glorious comedy performance that rides over many of the inanities in this picture...Keaton is smashing: The Tiger Lady's having all this drive is played for farce and Keaton keeps you alert to every shade of pride and panic the character feels.
+Keaton's performance was noted by Pauline Kael from The New Yorker, who described it as "a glorious comedy performance that rides over many of the inanities in this picture...Keaton is smashing: The Tiger Lady's having all this drive is played for farce and Keaton keeps you alert to every shade of pride and panic the character feels.
 She's an ultra-feminine executive, a wide-eyed charmer, with a breathless ditziness that may remind you of Jean Arthur in The More the Merrier."

 Baby Booms writers combat a one-dimensional review in which American journalist, writer, and university professor Caryn James expresses her distaste in J.C. "abandon[ing] a high-powered Manhattan career for the joys of life in Vermont with a baby and Sam Shepard."
-The article, published on August 13, 1989 by The New York Times, explains how J.C.'s search for equality prompted her to leave her elite New York position.
+The article, published on August 13, 1989, by The New York Times, explains how J.C.'s search for equality prompted her to leave her elite New York position.
 According to its writers, Baby Boom depicts "the increasing prejudice women face today" stereotyped into two categories – the sweet caregiver or the self-reliant businesswoman – and aims to destroy that outdated mindset.